 5. Stage of entry

-An individual can enroll to avail ACCA certification only if he has a graduation or equivalent degree in accounting.
+- An individual can enrol to avail ACCA certification only if he has a graduation or equivalent degree is accounting.

-- An individual can enroll for the CA program without any work experience.
+- An individual can enrol for the CA program without any work experience.

-- An individual can enroll to avail ACCA certification only if he has a minimum work experience of 3 years.
+- An individual can enrol to avail ACCA certification only if he has a minimum work experience of 3 years.

-An individual is required to clear all levels of exams in the CA program and complete a mandatory training program as well to obtain the CA certification.
-Existence of any other accounting degree is not recognized and does not result in any exemptions from clearing all exams of the CA program.
+- An individual is required to clear all levels of exams in the CA program and complete a mandatory training program as well to obtain the CA certification.
+In India for example, existence of any other accounting degree is not recognized and does not result in any exemptions from clearing all exams of the CA program.

 A tabular comparison of CA and ACCA is given below: